 The Deferred Compensation Plan's core investments are managed primarily by three fund managers.
-As of December 31, 2022 and 2021, BlackRock managed the 10 Target Date Funds, which comprised approximately 19.6% and 20.0% of the Deferred Compensation Plan total investment portfolio, respectively.
-As of December 31, 2022 and 2021, Mellon managed approximately 47.0% and 49.2%, respectively, of the Deferred Compensation Plan total investment portfolio.
+As of December 31, 2023 and 2022, BlackRock managed the 10 Target Date Funds, which comprised approximately 19.3% and 19.6% of the Deferred Compensation Plan total investment portfolio, respectively.
+As of December 31, 2023 and 2022, Mellon managed approximately 51.1% and 47.0%, respectively, of the Deferred Compensation Plan total investment portfolio.
 There is also concentration in the fixed income type of investment.
-The fixed income portfolios, which consist of the U.S. Bond Index Fund and the fixed income investments within the Stable Value Fund, managed by Invesco, made up 32.2% and 30.0% of the Deferred Compensation Plan total investment portfolio as of December 31, 2022 and 2021, respectively.
+The fixed income portfolios, which consist of the U.S. Bond Index Fund, managed by Mellon, and the fixed income investments within the Stable Value Fund, managed by Invesco, made up 28.1% and 32.2% of the Deferred Compensation Plan total investment portfolio as of December 31, 2023 and 2022, respectively.
 These concentrations are solely determined by the participants' elections to invest in the available investment options selected by the SERS Board.